Lilian-Wamuhu/Data_Analysis_Projects/Volcanic_Eruptions/Readme.md

 <img src="https://github.com/Lilian-Wamuhu/Data_Analysis_Projects/blob/main/Volcanic_Eruptions/Plots/locations.png?raw=true">

 >The above data supports the theory that Japan, Indonesia, United States, Russia and Iceland are the top 5 locations with the most active volcanoes since 1800.

+# Summary

+The data used provides a summary of a pay-walled Nature article about the effects of volcanic eruptions on global climate over the past 2,500 years.
+The article uses tree ring records to match the effects of eruptions on climate and reinforces evidence that volcanic eruptions can have long-lasting global effects.
+It also mentions specific historical accounts, including the impact of volcanic eruptions in the sixth-century Roman Empire and their potential contribution to the decline of the Maya empire.